analogdevicesinc/tflite-micro/examples/denoiser_fileio/README.md

-# DTLN Denoiser
+# DTLN Denoiser - Realtime
-This folder contains the SharcFX port of the DTLN(Dual-signal Transformation LSTM Network) denoiser application.
+This folder contains the SharcFX port of the DTLN(Dual-signal Transformation LSTM Network) denoiser application for realtime operation with the board.
+This example utilizes the ADAU1979 ADC and the ADAU1962 DAC to operate in I2S mode for Audio talkthrough that has been leveraged to run the DTLN denoiser in realtime.
+The input from the ADC is downsampled and supplied to the denoiser model and the denoised output from the model is passed back to the DAC which can be heard through the Headphone connected.

 Original repo: https://github.com/breizhn/DTLN